csc-training/geocomputing_course/materials/exercise_allas.md

 Learn how to:
 * Configure connection to Allas and get S3 credentials
 * Sync local folder to Allas (manual back-up)
-* See what data is Allas
+* See what data is in Allas
 * Use s3cmd.
   * [CSC Docs: s3cmd](https://docs.csc.fi/data/Allas/using_allas/s3_client/)
 :::